 Emergency Preparedness.
-As appropriate, all studios and/or classrooms will be equipped with safety equipment such as eyewashes, safety showers, fire extinguishing equipment, first aid kits and an accessible phone with emergency numbers clearly posted nearby.
+As appropriate, all studios and/or classrooms will be equipped with safety equipment such as eyewashes, safety showers, fire extinguishing equipment, and an accessible phone with emergency numbers clearly posted nearby.
 Evacuation routes should be posted and students should be familiar with alternative routes.

 All activities performed in studios and/or classrooms should adhere to the Art and Photography Department Safety Rules.